 Article 42.
 Expedited preservation of stored [computer data] [digital information]

-1. A State Party may request another State Party to order or otherwise obtain the expeditious preservation of data stored by means of [a computer system] [an information and communications technology device], located within the territory of that other State Party and in respect of which the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the data.
+1. A State Party may request another State Party to order or otherwise obtain the expeditious preservation of data stored by means of [a computer system] [an information and communications technology device] located within the territory of that other State Party or where the data are in the possession or control of a service provider located or established in that other State Party, and in respect of which the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the data.

 2. A request for preservation made under paragraph 1 shall specify:

-(a) The authority seeking the preservation;
+(a) The authority seeking the preservation; [agreed ad referendum]

-(b) The offence that is the subject of an investigation or judicial proceedings and a brief summary of the related facts;
+(b) The offence that is the subject of a criminal investigation, prosecution or judicial proceedings and a brief summary of the related facts;

-(c) The stored [computer data] [digital information] to be preserved and their relationship to the offence;
+(c) The stored [computer data] [digital information] to be preserved and [their] [its] relationship to the offence; [agreed ad referendum]

-(d) Any available information identifying the custodian of the stored [computer data] [digital information] or the location of the [computer system] [information and communications technology device];
+(d) Any available information identifying the custodian of the stored [computer data] [digital information] or the location of the [computer system] [information and communications technology device]; [agreed ad referendum]

-(e) The necessity of the preservation;
+(e) The necessity of the preservation; [agreed ad referendum]

-(f) That the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the stored [computer data] [digital information];
+(f) That the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the stored [computer data] [digital information]; [agreed ad referendum]

-(g) As appropriate, the need to keep the request for preservation confidential and not to notify the user.
+(g) As appropriate, the need to keep the request for preservation confidential and not to notify the user. [agreed ad referendum]

 3. Upon receiving the request from another State Party, the requested State Party shall take all appropriate measures to preserve expeditiously the specified data in accordance with its domestic law.
 For the purposes of responding to a request, dual criminality shall not be required as a condition for providing such preservation.